UC Santa Barbara Gauchos: Baseball

-Potentially one of the oldest teams the Gauchos field, baseball can date back to at least 1923.
-They've appeared in 12 NCAA Division I Baseball Championships.
+Potentially one of the oldest teams the Gauchos field, baseball can date back to at least 1922.
+The first known head coach is Kenneth Bolton, who coached in only the 1922 season before handing the reins to O. J. Gilliland in 1923.
+The Gauchos have appeared in 13 NCAA Division I baseball tournaments.

 Numerous Major League Baseball all-stars and World Series champions have come through the ranks including Shane Bieber, Skip Schumaker, Chris Speier, Michael Young, and Barry Zito.

 Basketball

-Both the UCSB men and women's basketball teams play at the UCSB Events Center, commonly known as the Thunderdome.
+Both the UCSB men's and women's basketball teams play at the UCSB Events Center, commonly known as the Thunderdome.

 Men's basketball

-UCSB Men's Basketball had its best years in the late '80s and early '90s under coach Jerry Pimm, highlighted by a 77–70 victory over then No. 2 and eventual National Champion UNLV in 1990, and NCAA tournament appearances in 1988 (lost to Maryland) and 1990 (defeated Houston 70-66 and lost to Michigan State 62–58).
+UCSB Men's Basketball had its best years in the late '80s and early '90s under coach Jerry Pimm, highlighted by a 77–70 victory over then No. 2 and eventual National Champion UNLV in 1990, and NCAA tournament appearances in 1988 (lost to Maryland) and 1990 (defeated Houston 70–66 and lost to Michigan State 62–58).
 The Gauchos returned to the NCAA tournament in 2002 where they nearly upset powerhouse Arizona in the opening round.
 Over the years, a few of Pimm's assistants at UCSB have gone on to coach other major programs around the country, including Ben Howland (1982–1994) of UCLA and Jamie Dixon of Pittsburgh.

 In the 2009–10 season, UCSB Men's Basketball was the regular season champion and final tournament champion in the Big West Conference, defeating Long Beach State.
 It won an automatic berth to the NCAA tournament and played 2nd seed Ohio State, losing to the Buckeyes.
 In 2010–2011, they placed fifth in the regular season.
 They defeated Long Beach State in the tournament final for the second year in a row.
 The Gauchos were the lowest seed to win the Big West Tournament since sixth-seeded San Jose State toppled Utah State in 1996.
-They played the 2nd seeded Florida Gators and lost.
-It was the first time that UCSB entered an NCAA Tournament in back-to-back seasons.
+They played the 2nd seed Florida Gators and lost.
+It was the first time UCSB entered an NCAA Tournament in back-to-back seasons.

-Some famous Gauchos basketball players are Brian Shaw, Conner Henry, Alex Harris, Lucius Davis, Don Ford, James Nunnally, and Orlando Johnson.
-On the women's side, Kristen Mann currently plays in the WNBA and Mekia Valentine was drafted by the New York Liberty in the 2011 WNBA Draft.
+Famous Gauchos men's basketball players are Brian Shaw, Conner Henry, Alex Harris, Lucius Davis, Don Ford, James Nunnally, and Orlando Johnson.